abrahamrateb/XeroTechAssessment/README.md

 Test Assessment Using Specflow + NUnit + Selenium WebDriver

 # CLEAN UP - STEP ZERO
-- There is a known issue within Azure DevOps where [tests run twice on the pipeline](https://developercommunity.visualstudio.com/content/problem/891521/tests-are-running-twice-in-azure-devops-pipeline.html)
-- This is supposed to have been fixed but looks like it doesn't.
-This will result in the second test on the pipeline failing unless the ANZ account is deleted before the 2nd test is run.
 - After running tests, ensure to clean up and delete the account to leave the Xero Production Demo in the same state it originally was.
 - To do this you'll need to navigate to the [Xero Login Portal > Accounting > Chart of Accounts](https://go.xero.com/GeneralLedger/ChartOfAccounts.aspx?Start=1&PageSize=200), and login with either your demo account or abrahamrateb@gmail.com and xero1234 as the password.